 To help limit driver fatigue and potential accidents, heavy fines can be applicable if a truck driver spends more than 14 hours behind the wheel without a regulated break.
-Therefore you will see many designated ‘truck stops’ along our highways where truck drivers can pull over and have a sleep before resuming their journey.
+(Actual time can vary) Therefore, you will see many designated ‘truck stops’ along our highways where truck drivers can pull over and have a sleep before resuming their journey.
 Most truck drivers know the roads they travel well and know where these truck stops are.
 They then plan their driving times around reaching certain truck stops at a certain time.

 All driving times, rest breaks and other information must be recorded in a log book and produced on demand to the authorities to help prove the truck drivers have actually had a sleep or they risk very heavy fines.

 Many trucks also have GPS systems installed so that the truck owner can identify where they are at any time.

 As their time is so heavily regulated on the road, every hour on the road is precious to the truck drivers as they try and get home safely to their families or destinations before their allowed driving time has expired.
 A truck driver on a 10 hour shift, driving at 90kph will travel 100km less than if he was able to drive at 100kph.